vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-getdebuginfo-method.md

 ## <a name="parameters"></a>Parâmetros
  `pIDD`
- [no, out] Um ponteiro para um IMAGE_DEBUG_DIRECTORY que preencherá o gravador de símbolo.
+ [in, out] A pointer to an IMAGE_DEBUG_DIRECTORY that the symbol writer will fill out.

  `cData`
- [in] Um `DWORD` que contém o tamanho dos dados de depuração.
+ [in] A `DWORD` that contains the size of the debug data.

  `pcData`
- [out] Um ponteiro para um `DWORD` que recebe o tamanho do buffer necessário para conter os dados de depuração.
+ [out] A pointer to a `DWORD` that receives the size of the buffer required to contain the debug data.

  `data`
- [out] Um ponteiro para um buffer que é grande o suficiente para manter os dados de depuração para o repositório de símbolos.
+ [out] A pointer to a buffer that is large enough to hold the debug data for the symbol store.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também